mwbagency/mwb-docs/Analytics,-Consent-&-Legal.md

 1. Name: "Iubenda Cookie Solution"
 1. Tag type: "Custom HTML"
 1. Paste the Iubenda Cookie Solution "Embed the banner" code into the HTML field
-1. One Firing trigger: All Pages (All Page Views)
+1. One Firing trigger: "All Pages"
 2. Hit "Save"

 ### Screenshot